-1. Keep HEPI's key audiences in mind.
-Above all, these are:

-i. policymakers, such as civil servants and politicians;
+- 1. Keep HEPI's key audiences in mind.
+Above all, these are: - i. policymakers, such as civil servants and politicians; - ii. staff in higher education institutions, including vicechancellors and other senior managers; - iii. university governors; - iv. students, including students' union office holders; and - v. the media and other opinion formers.

-- ii. staff in higher education institutions, including vice-chancellors and pro-vice-chancellors; - iii. university governors; - iv. students, including students' union office holders; and - v. the media and other opinion formers. - 2.
-Do not assume all our readers have much prior knowledge.
-They may be new to higher education or work mainly in a different sector.
+- 2. Do not assume all our readers have much prior knowledge.
+They may be new to higher education or may work mainly in a different sector.
 Write with ignorant-but-intelligent readers in mind, as this will increase the number of people who engage with our output. - 3.
 Complicated points can almost always be expressed in simple ways.
 Our output is not dumbed down, but it is accessible, readable and clear.
 Killer facts and short snappy sentences are our trademarks. - 4.
 HEPI has five main outlets for research, which are listed below.
 Occasionally, we produce reports in other formats too, especially when working jointly with another organisation.
-We typically decide on the format of any specific piece of research after it has been completed, as we like the form to follow the function and seek to avoid placing too many limitations on authors in advance: - i.
-Blogs, which tend to be around 1,000 words or less in length, and which are circulated electronically to everyone who has signed up for email updates. - ii.
-Policy Notes, which tend to be between 1,000 and 3,000 words. - iii.
-Blue books or HEPI Reports, which are full-length analytical publications of between 6,000 and 10,000 words.
-Occasionally, they are collections of essays by different authors, when their length increases to between 10,000 and 15,000 words.

-- iv.
-Red books or Occasional Papers, which are also fulllength evidence-based publications but are more polemical than blue books. - v.
-Analytical Reports, which are occasionally produced to provide a detailed review of one part of the higher education landscape.
-They may be a little longer and a little less focused on policy than most of our output.

-5. HEPI reports serve a number of purposes.
-For example:
+All these forms of output are public, with no paywall. - i.
+Blogs entries on the HEPI daily blog tend to be around 1,000 words or less in length, and which are circulated electronically to everyone who has signed up for email updates as well as made available for all to see on our website. - ii.
+Policy Notes these tend to be between 1,000 and 3,000 words, and are generally produced as electronic pdfs. - iii.
+Blue books or HEPI Reports these are full-length analytical publications of between 6,000 and 10,000 words.
+Occasionally, these are collections of essays by different authors, when their length may increases to between 10,000 and 15,000 words.
+They are produced in hard copy a little smaller than A5 and also as pdfs. - iv.
+Red books or Debate Papers these are also full-length evidence-based publications, but they tend to be more polemical and personal than blue books.
+Like blue books, they are produced in hard copy a little smaller than A5 and also as pdfs. - v.
+Analytical Reports these are occasionally produced to provide a detailed review of one part of the higher education landscape.
+They may be a little longer and a little less focused on policy than most of our output and appear in an A4 format, allowing room for multiple tables and charts. - 5.
+HEPI reports serve a number of purposes.
+For example: - increasing knowledge; - bringing together existing knowledge as a way of exploring new policy options; - offering a guide for non-experts on topical or tricky issues;

-- increasing knowledge; - bringing together existing knowledge as a way of exploring new policy options; - putting other countries' higher education systems under the spotlight to see what lessons there are for the UK; - providing a space for opinion pieces by people with long experience working in higher education; and - offering a guide for non-experts on topical and tricky issues.
+- putting other countries' higher education systems under the spotlight to see what lessons there are for the UK; and - providing a space for opinion pieces by people with long experience working in higher education.

 This is a non-exhaustive list.
-While HEPI publications often include wholly new evidence and analysis, they can sometimes seek to convey knowledge that is already understood by the cognoscenti on any particular issue to a wider audience.
+While HEPI publications often include wholly new evidence and analysis, they can sometimes seek to bring knowledge that is already understood by the cognoscenti to a wider audience.